VegaSera/VegaSera.github.io/_posts/2020-01-23-journey-with-world-archery-data-exploration.md

   },
   "items": [...
 ```
 However, after a bit of looking, I realized a lot of these competition entries had no data associated with them.
 No results turned in.
-Luckily there was an option to perform the API in such a way that only competitions with results would return.
+Luckily there was an option to perform the API call in such a way that only competitions with results would return.

 ```json
 {